Uzhhorod (border checkpoint)

 Uzhhorod is a land border crossing between Ukraine and Slovakia on the Ukrainian side, near the city of Uzhhorod.
 The crossing is situated on autoroute E50/E58 (M08).
 On the Slovakian side is the village of Vyšné Nemecké.
 The border also forms a frontier with the European Union (Schengen Area).

+In January 2026 a pedestrian crossing has started operating at the Uzhhorod – Vyšné Nemecké border crossing.